jfrog/JFrogMLExamples/churn_model_new/README.md

-# XGBoost Churn Prediction Model with Qwak
+# XGBoost Churn Prediction Model with JFrog ML

 ## Overview

 This project employs the XGBoost algorithm for customer churn prediction.
-It's implemented using the [Qwak's Machine Learning Platform](https://www.qwak.com/) and the XGBoost library.
+It's implemented using the [JFrog ML](https://docs.qwak.com/docs/introduction) and the XGBoost library.

 ### Features